ADIITJ/Wiki-search/README.md

 # Wiki-search to generate prompt with RAG

 Welcome to the WIKI SEARCH!
-This tool combines **web scraping** with natural language processing techniques to provide enhanced prompts for question answering systems.
+This tool combines **web scraping** with natural language processing technique called **RAG[Retrieval Augmented Generation]** to provide enhanced prompts for question answering systems.

 ## Overview